-Position Please explain of individual Chief Our President and CEO is the member of Hilton's Board of Directors with responsibility for sustainability-related issues and decisions.
-Hilton's Executive Executive Vice President, Corporate Affairs oversees the Corporate Responsibility department, which is responsible for the company's sustainability strategy, Officer including Hilton's strategy for addressing climate change.
-The EVP of Corporate Affairs reports directly to Hilton's President and CEO, who is the only (CEO) company executive on Hilton's Board of Directors.
-Our Board receives periodic updates from our CEO and our EVP, Corporate Affairs on the Company's corporate responsibility strategy and initiatives.
-These reports outline Hilton's progress towards our Travel with Purpose 2030 Goals (including our water targets).
+Position of individual Please explain Officer (CEO) Our President and CEO is the member of Hilton's Board of Directors with responsibility for sustainability-related issues and decisions.
+Hilton's Executive Vice President, Communications and External Affairs oversees the Corporate Responsibility department, which is responsible for the company's sustainability strategy, including Hilton's strategy for addressing water stewardship.
+The EVP of Communications and External Affairs reports directly to Hilton's President and CEO, who is the only company executive on Hilton's Board of Directors.
+Our Board receives periodic updates from our CEO and our EVP, Communications and External Affairs on the Company's corporate responsibility strategy and initiatives.
+These reports outline Hilton's progress towards our Travel with Purpose 2030 Goals, including our water stewardship targets.
+The Board's Nominating and ESG Committee is tasked with overseeing and evaluating Hilton's corporate responsibility programs.
+As described in the Committee's Charter, the Directors who sit on the Nominating and ESG Committee are tasked with the following: "to help the company fulfill its responsibility to communities at large, periodically review and assess the Company's corporate responsibility strategy, practices and policies, and, if appropriate, make recommendations to the Board concerning the same."
+Hilton's water stewardship strategy is a key component of our corporate responsibility program as overseen by the Board's Nominating and ESG Committee.